chora-io/docs/specs/authority/02_msg.md

 ...

-`MsgUpdateAuthority` - Only the authority account can update the authority account.
+`MsgUpdate` - Only the authority account can update the authority account.
 The authority account can be any account, i.e. a module account, a group account, a user account, etc.